-XawTextPosition Rea d(w, pos, text_return, length); W Specifies the TextSrc object. pos Specifies the the text buffe - st character to be read from

-- text Returns the text read from the source. - length Specifies the maximum number of characters the TextSrc should return to the application in text_return.
+W specifies the TextSrc object. pos Specifies the position of the first character to be read from the text buffer. text Returns the text read from the source. length Specifies the maximum number of characters the TextSrc should return to the application in text_return .